ssyhape/Pacman-CTF-PDDL-HS/README.md

 This program is the python3 version of [UC Berkeley pacman project](http://ai.berkeley.edu/contest.html)

+This program is the assignment of the Monash University 5222.

+## Solution here
+The solution will be shown in the report.

 ## Getting Started

 By default, you can run a game with the simple baselineTeam that the staff has provided: